-Development of a flying-fox rescue protocol may be conditioned as part of a threatened species licence issued under the Biodiversity Conservation Act 2016.
+Development of a flying-fox rescue protocol may be conditioned as part of a section 91 licence or section 95 certificate.
 The following may be used as a template, and this may be proactively submitted with your Plan.

 Note that a protocol does not negate the requirement to have a licensed rehabilitator present at times specified above.
 When developing such a protocol you should seek input from the rehabilitator you plan to work with to ensure the protocol aligns with their preferred rescue approach.